iluwatar/java-design-patterns/arrange-act-assert/README.md

 ---
-title: "Arrange/Act/Assert Pattern in Java: Simplify Your Unit Testing"
+title: "Arrange/Act/Assert Pattern in Java: Enhance Testing Clarity and Simplicity"
+shortTitle: Arrange/Act/Assert
 description: "Learn how to use the Arrange/Act/Assert pattern to structure your unit tests in Java.
 Improve readability and maintainability of your code with clear testing phases."
 category: Testing
 language: en